wavebreaker-lucas/esg_gp_be/README-DATA.md

 }
 ```

+The complete_form endpoint creates or updates a FormCompletionStatus record for the specific assignment.

 ##### Simple Complete Form (Manual Override)
-Allows a user to directly mark a form as complete or incomplete, bypassing the automatic validation based on `ReportedMetricValue` records.
-This is useful for workflows where user discretion is preferred over strict system validation.
+Allows a user to directly mark a form as complete or incomplete:

 ```json
 POST /api/esg-forms/{form_id}/simple_complete_form/